nlybe/Elgg-DataTablesAPI/README.md

 echo elgg_view('datatables_api/datatables_api', $vars);
 ```
+Also you can see the example on file views/default/admin/datatables_api/elgg_objects.php

 ## Future Tasks List
 - [ ] Load data dynamically by using ajax/json
 - [ ] Make a class for datatables, so all parameters will be passed by using methods of this class
 - [ ] Integrate more options from [DataTables](https://datatables.net/examples/index/) like styling, search by column etc
+- [ ] List of entities: add list of users
+- [ ] List of entities: add list of groups
+- [ ] List of entities: add more filter options